Structure and stability of high-redshift galaxies in cosmological simulations

 To show the full range of $\tdep$ in both versions, in Figure~\ref{fig:tdep_cu} we plot the cumulative distribution of $\tdep$ for patches of the smallest size (100 pc).
-In the "centered-on-gas" version (left panel), the cumulative distributions of $\tdep$ weighted by $\Hm$ mass do not reach 100\%.
+In the "centred-on-gas" version (left panel), the cumulative distributions of $\tdep$ weighted by $\Hm$ mass do not reach 100\%.
 This happens because some patches contain no stellar particles and therefore have formally infinite depletion time.
 The number of such patches is particularly large for SFE200 run, which has strongly misaligned molecular gas and young stars (see Figure~\ref{fig:H2map}).
 For the median $\Hm$ mass the depletion time ranges between $10^{9.5}$ and $10^{10.5}$~yr in the strong-feedback runs.

-In contrast, the right panel shows that the depletion time in the "centered-on-stars" version is significantly shorter, typically below $10^{8}$~yr.
+In contrast, the right panel shows that the depletion time in the "centred-on-stars" version is significantly shorter, typically below $10^{8}$~yr.
 Such discrepancy between the two counting methods is due to the gas-star misalignment which we emphasized above.
 Most of the star-forming sites have so little gas left within 100~pc that it would be exhausted in a relatively short interval of time.

 Both versions of the gas depletion timescale vary strongly with the spatial scale on which they are calculated.
 To illustrate this dependence, we choose two representative runs (SFE50 and SFE10) and in Figure~\ref{fig:tdep_cu_scale} we plot cumulative distributions of $\tdep$ for different patch sizes.
 The distribution of $\tdep$ in the "centered-on-gas" version shifts to smaller values as patch size increases, by an order of magnitude between 100~pc and 700~pc.
 This shift is monotonic with the patch size and similar for the two runs shown.